 Steel doors come significantly heavier than other materials.
 As a result, the hardware used must support and accommodate this weight.
 At the same time, door hardware comes designed for the typically very high traffic and intended long-term use and reliability.
 Often these too come in mostly a galvanized steel finish.
 Any associated sidelights, top panels, or fixed framing also come in the same steel material.

 Importantly, the bespoke and specific nature of steel doors means, made-to-order sizes only.
 It’s not possible to cut or adjust the size of these doors once manufactured.
+Suppliers of steel doors, provide a dedicated service, supplying and installing these advanced security products.

 Types of steel commercial doors